-The use of biometrics as an identity management tool has helped supplement existing biographic checks and significantly reduced the chance that one individual could pose as or be mistaken for another individual.
-Visa officers now know with greater certainty whether a temporary resident applicant has a Canadian criminal record, made an asylum claim in Canada, was ever deported from Canada, made a temporary resident application in the past or used a different biographic identity in the past.
+Funding was included in Budget 2008 to enhance and strengthen identity management within the Temporary Economic Residents Program.
+The use of biometrics as an identity management tool will help supplement existing biographic checks and significantly reduce the chance that one individual could pose as or be mistaken for another individual.
+Visa officers will know with greater certainty whether a temporary resident applicant has a Canadian criminal record, made an asylum claim in Canada, was ever deported from Canada, made a temporary resident application in the past or used a different biographic identity in the past.

-The TRBP has improved the safety and security of Canadians.
+The TRBP will improve the safety and security of Canadian citizens.
 Immigration and the granting of Canadian citizenship are vital to the continued growth and prosperity of Canada.
 To support the Government of Canada outcomes of strong economic growth and a safe and secure world, a balance must be maintained between the desire to welcome newcomers to Canada and the obligation to protect the health, safety and security of Canadians.
-Through the use of biometrics in Canada’s immigration program, criminals, terrorists and other known inadmissible persons are identified at the earliest opportunity and refused entry into Canada.
+Criminals, terrorists and other known inadmissible persons must not be allowed to enter or stay in Canada.